Hippodrome of Can Tunis: Football

 It was near the grounds of Can Tunis where the infamous Morris brothers, Samuel, Enrique (Henry) and Miguel, were taught the practice of football by their father, a sport which was then practically unknown in the city.
-In the early 1890s, the three Morris's brothers, together with the likes of James Reeves and Alberto Serra, took part in some of the very first football matches organized in Barcelona, which were held near the grounds of the Hippodrome of Can Tunis and even on the racetrack itself.
+In the early 1890s, the three Morris's brothers, together with the likes of James Reeves and Alberto Serra, took part in some of the first football matches organized in Barcelona, which were held near the grounds of the Hippodrome of Can Tunis and even on the racetrack itself.
 The Hippodrome hosted the first known football match in the city on 25 December 1892, and also hosted the first match properly chronicled in Catalonia, which was played by 22 players from the British Colony of Barcelona and of the Club Regatas de Barcelona divided into two teams: one dressed in blue and the other one in red, ending in a 2–1 win for the blues.
 The Hippodrome soon became the home of football in the city, however, in 1894, this group of football pioneers began to look for a place of easier access to the city center, thus moving to Velódromo de la Bonanova, who hosted their first football match on 27 January 1895.

 In addition to football, the venue was also a practice ground for the city’s budding aviation sector, an airport and a center for aeronautical shows, such as the first airplane flight across Spain, which took place on 12 February 1910.
 Julien Mamet was in charge of carrying it out, taking off on board a Blériot XI with a 25 HP engine made from scrap metal, paper and wood.